alicewriteswrongs/site/blog/2016-02-25-open-pull-requests-on-github-from-the-command-line.markdown

 date: 2016-02-25T17:00:39-05:00
 ---

+# Open pull requests on Github from the command line

 I just got a nifty little bit of shell magic working that I wanted to share!
 Basically it's a set of shell functions that give you a command (`ghpull`) which will open the pull request for your current git branch in